assertj/assertj-examples/README.md

 **assertj-examples/assertions-examples** contains executable AssertJ assertions examples that you can run as JUnit tests.
 Please have a look at **[assertions examples sources](assertions-examples/src/test/java/org/assertj/examples)**.

-The **master** branch contains examples with the latest released version of AssertJ modules for Java 8, similarly the **java-7** branch contains examples of AssertJ modules for Java 7.
+The **main** branch contains examples with the latest released version of AssertJ modules for Java 8, similarly the **java-7** branch contains examples of AssertJ modules for Java 7.
 You should be able to build those two branches with `mvn clean install` command.

 In your IDE, add `src/test/generated-assertions` to the project java test sources otherwise you will have errors/missing classes.